A home is bought once a decade — so your real asset isn't the next listing, it's the referral network you're letting go cold.

 How is this different from a generic real-estate CRM like Follow Up Boss?

 A generic CRM passively records contacts and waits for you to act.
-SocialHub.AI's AI agents proactively compute the referral window — a move-in anniversary, a new sale on the block, a seasonal moment — and tell the agent who to reach and why, before it passes.
+SocialHub.AI's AI agents read one governed household profile and proactively compute the referral window — a move-in anniversary, a new sale on the block, a seasonal moment — as next-best-action, then feed the agent who to reach and why through an AI EDM note before it passes.
 The difference isn't more CRM fields; it's an agent that works the relationship for you instead of just storing it.

 Our purchase frequency is basically zero — how does retention even apply?

 It applies through referrals, not repeat purchases.
 The typical owner holds a home for over a decade, so the asset isn't the next sale to that person — it's the network of satisfied owners who would refer but never get a relevant touch.
-The loop keeps that network warm and activates it at the right moment, turning the 90%-would-refer / 17%-actually-refer gap into deals.
+A Member-get-Member referral engine and advocacy graph keep that network warm and activate it at the right moment, turning the 90%-would-refer / 17%-actually-refer gap into deals.

-What happens to our client relationships when an agent leaves?
+What happens to our client relationships when an agent leaves, and where does the data come from?

 Book a demo, or assess your current retention maturity in three minutes.